boyter/scc/README.md

 the results in html to the file `output.html`.

 You can also write to multiple output files, or multiple types to stdout if you want using the `--format-multi` option.
-This is most useful when working in CI/CD systems where you want HTML reports as an artefact while also displaying the counts in stdout.
+This is most useful when working in CI/CD systems where you want HTML reports as an artifact while also displaying the counts in stdout.

 ```
 scc --format-multi "tabular:stdout,html:output.html,csv:output.csv"